Sri LankaOfficial Name: Democratic Socialist Republic of Sri Lanka

 The Sri Lankan military and police personnel still maintain numerous checkpoints throughout the country.
 U.S. citizens are advised to carry identification such as their passports with them at all times while in Sri Lanka.
 Photography is prohibited in designated high security zones and near many government facilities such as offices and military installations.
 U.S. citizens who arrive by yacht or private boat should be aware that all marine harbors are high security zones.
 Travelers arriving by sea should be prepared for Sri Lankan Navy officials to inspect their vessels and should always wait for radio clearance before coming into port.

-Accessibility: While in Sri Lanka, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+ACCESSIBILITY: While in Sri Lanka, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 The Sri Lankan Supreme Court has directed that steps be taken to provide easy access for persons with disabilities to public buildings.
-Although there are regulations on accessibility in place, in practice accommodation for access to buildings is rare and movement on sidewalks, streets, and other thoroughfares can be very difficult.
-The road network in Sri Lanka is improving, but many roads are still in medium to poor condition, and sidewalks and road crossings in most major towns are congested with vendors, stray dogs, and groups of people loitering on street corners.
-Potholes, sidewalks in poor repair, and lack of wheelchair access in most buildings limit access and movement for people with disabilities.
+Although there are regulations on accessibility in place, lack of wheelchair access in most buildings limit access and movement for people with disabilities.
+Potholes and sidewalks in poor repair can make movement very difficult.
+The road network in Sri Lanka is improving, but many roads remain in medium to poor condition.
+Sidewalks and road crossings in most major towns tend to be congested with vendors, stray dogs, and groups of people loitering on street corners.

-MEDICAL FACILITIES AND HEALTH INFORMATION: There are six large hospitals in the Colombo area, including three facilities with emergency trauma service: Asiri Surgical Hospital, Lanka Hospital, and the government-run National Hospital.
+There are six large hospitals in the Colombo area, including four facilities with emergency trauma service: Asiri Surgical Hospital, Lanka Hospital, Central Hospital and the government-run National Hospital.
 Medical facilities outside Colombo are limited.
-The U.S. Embassy maintains a list of private physicians that may be obtained upon request.
-The availability of medical supplies is uneven; as a result, travelers should carry any special medications with them.
+The U.S. Embassy maintains a list of private physicians available on the Embassy website.
+The availability of medical supplies is uneven; therefore, travelers should carry any special medications with them.
 Serious medical conditions do require evacuation to the United States or to a nearby country with more advanced medical facilities, such as Thailand or Singapore.
 Neither Thailand nor Singapore requires U.S. citizens to have entry visas.

 Several mosquito-borne diseases, including dengue fever, chikungunya, and Japanese encephalitis are present in Sri Lanka.
+Dengue fever, in particular, is widespread in Sri Lanka’s Western Province, where the capital Colombo is located.
 Adequate mosquito protection is strongly advised.
 See the section on Entry/Exit Requirements (above) for information on communicable diseases such as HIV/AIDS.

 You can find information on vaccinations and other health precautions on the Centers for Disease Control and Prevention (CDC) website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.